 Ommatoiulus moreletiCommon name: Portuguese Millipede

-Description: Portuguese Millipedes are 20mm to 45mm long.
+Description: Portuguese Millipedes are 20 millimetres to 45 millimetres long.
 The adults range in colour from slate-grey to black.
-The juveniles are light grey/brown, often with a darker stripe along each side
+The juveniles are light grey/brown, often with a darker stripe along each side.

 Reference: Department of Primary Industries and Regional Development https://www.agric.wa.gov.au/pest-insects/portuguese-millipedes